aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/buttonfield/_index.md

 ```

-Adds image into the field resources an draws it.
+Adds image into the field resources and draws it.

 **Parameters:**
 | Parameter | Type | Description |